We are a Clean Energy Council Approved Solar Retailer

 What it means to be an Accredited Retailer

 In addition to feeling at ease by selecting an Accredited Retailer, consumers know the retailer is being monitored and upheld to a program that is authorised by the Australian Competition and Consumer Commission (ACCC).
-At times, there are also incentives for being an Approved CEC Retailer, with the government providing exclusive rebate programs for these types of accreditations – which is a win-win situation for consumers and retailers.
+At times, there are also incentives for being an Approved CEC Retailer, with the government providing exclusive incentive programs for these types of accreditations – which is a win-win situation for consumers and retailers.

 A list of current Clean Energy Council Accredited Retailers can be found here: https://www.cleanenergycouncil.org.au/consumers/buying-solar/find-an-approved-solar-retailer